AndrejaCH/Wine_Quality_Analysis/README.md

 <i>Figure 8: Quality Rating and alcohol content/</i>
 </p>

+***Wines with higher alcohol content tend to have higher quality rating.***

 ### Do sweeter wines (more residual sugar) receive better ratings?

 To answer this question I used a similar approach than in the question above.
 After finding a median value for residual sugar I split data into two parts and calculated the quality rating mean on those two datasets.
-Based on our calculations  Sweeter wines generally receive slightly higher ratings at 5.83 than low sugar wines with quality rating at 5.81.
+Based on our calculations  at 5.83 than low sugar wines with quality rating at 5.81.

 <p align="center">
 <img src="Visuals/sweet.PNG" width="45%" height="45%"> </p>